The Earthquake Engineering Online Archive NISEE e-Library

 Images and Movies

 The images in the Earthquake Engineering Online Archive, EqIIS, and the EERC image collections are copyrighted and watermarked.
 Registered members of The Earthquake Engineering Online Archive may use these lower resolution images and video clips (thumbnail or larger jpeg; video files) in teaching, presentations, or scholarly publication without further cost.
-Credit must include the name of the photographer and the credit line Courtesy of the National Information Service for Earthquake Engineering, EERC, University of California, Berkeley appearing in close proximity to the image or in a special credit section.
+Credit must include the name of the photographer (when known) and the credit line Courtesy of the National Information Service for Earthquake Engineering, University of California, Berkeley appearing in close proximity to the image or in a special credit section.

 Where copyright is in question, users may contact the Copyright Clearance Center for permissions.